 During the development period I set up a private design development web page so collaborative design development could also take place visually in addition to e-mail.
-Continual assistance was provided by Dr. Zhang Jie Director of the Center for China Studies at Buffalo State College.
-A long distance collaborative design development process took place over the course of the last sixteen months which resulted in the creation of digitally designed fabric posters, scarves, wide-scale fabric yardage and a digital gallery.
+Continual assistance was provided by Dr. Zhang Jie Director of the Center

+Center for China Studies, Buffalo State College, State University of New York, 1300 Elmwood Avenue, Buffalo, NY, 14222 Telephone: 716-878-6328 Page3 Fax:716-878-4009 for China Studies at Buffalo State College.
+A long distance collaborative design development process took place over the course of the last sixteen months which resulted in the creation of digitally designed fabric posters, scarves, wide-scale fabric yardage and a digital gallery .
 From this cross cultural collaboration, two original art collections were developed: east and west interpretations.
 Professor Shen Li and I each developed our collection of designs derived from historical Chinese decorative work.
-Each of us created twenty-four to thirty-six pieces for this upcoming exhibit. http://facstaff.buffalostate.edu/polvinem/china/
+Each of us created twentyfour to thirty-six pieces for this upcoming exhibit. <http://facstaff.buffalostate.edu/polvinem/china/>